BloretCrew/Blora-Manager/README.md

 ## License

-The source code of MCSManager is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) License.
+The source code of Blora-Manager is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) License.

-Copyright ©2025 MCSManager.
+Copyright ©2025 Blora-Manager.